Copy Editing – a Guide for Authors

 Here’s a handy reference list of copy editing marks:

-Click on Copy Editing Symbols Guide for a quick reference to the copy editing symbols in PDF format.
-You’re welcome to print it out and refer to it.
+For a quick reference to the copy editing symbols in PDF format here or on the image above.
+You’re welcome to print the guide out and refer to it.

 How to copy edit your own work